sanskrit-coders/jekyll-site-archived/pages/content/fonts.md

 ## Best practices for webmasters.

 Motivation:
-  - Don't want to rely on (potentially inadequate) fonts and text rendering engines users have?
+  - Don't want to rely on (potentially inadequate) fonts?
 Some users see weird renderings and report "spelling mistakes" where none exist?

 Solution: